Updated May 16, 2023

 “There’s a lot of work that needs to be done to apply to different government agencies to make sure the intent of the project is understood by the people reviewing it and approving it, and it’s really a longer process than people might expect.”

-But he still encourages other organizations to follow their dream, especially if you can bring advisors on board like Big Block.
+But he offered words of encouragement for other organizations to follow their development dream, especially if you can bring partners on board like Big Block.

 “Start thinking about what’s possible in the world of modular building nowadays and working with people that have experience and are wanting to work alongside you to make these dreams a reality.”